Prosecutor says she received 'pushback' after charging parents over Michigan shooting

 As her office has continued collecting evidence, McDonald has spent time talking to the parents of the victims.

-She said it had been "one of the most difficult experiences of my entire career," and as a mother herself she felt the case was personal.
+She said it had been "one of the most difficult experiences of my entire career," and as a mother herself, the case was personal.

 "I'm angry that this is 2021 in the United States of America, and we still have school shootings," McDonald said.